 The Best Areas to Buy a Holiday Let in the UK

-The fourth edition of Sykes' annual Holiday Letting Outlook Report, an in-depth analysis of the holiday letting industry, has revealed the highest-earning locations for property investors in 2025.
+The fifth edition of Sykes' annual Holiday Letting Outlook Report, an in-depth analysis of the holiday letting industry, has revealed the highest-earning locations for property investment companies looking to buy holiday lets in 2026.

 -